jupyter-book/jupyter-book/docs/start/overview.md

 Jupyter Book is now also tested against Windows OS 😀

-However, there is a known incompatibility for notebook execution, when using Python 3.8.
+However, there is a known incompatibility for notebook execution when using Python 3.8.

 See [](working-on-windows)